conan-io/docs/tutorial/versioning/lockfiles.rst

 .. important::

-    Lockfiles contains sorted lists of requirements, ordered by versions and revisions, so latest versions and revisions are the ones that are prioritized when resolving against a lockfile.
+    Lockfiles contain sorted lists of requirements, ordered by versions and revisions, so the latest versions and revisions are the ones that are prioritized when resolving against a lockfile.
     A lockfile can contain two or more different versions of the same package, just because different version ranges require them.
-The sorting will provide the right logic so each range resolves to each valid versions.
+The sorting will provide the right logic so each range resolves to each valid version.

     If a version in the lockfile doesn't fit in a valid range, it will not be used.
-It is not possible for lockfiles to force a dependency that goes against what ``conanfile`` requires define, as they are "snapshots" of an existing/realizable dependency graph, but cannot define an "impossible" dependency graph.
+It is not possible for lockfiles to force a dependency that goes against what ``conanfile`` requires section defines, as they are "snapshots" of an existing/realizable dependency graph, but cannot define an "impossible" dependency graph.